Tamandua or Lesser Anteater

 HABITAT AND DIET

 A specialized mouth and tongue let tamanduas eat up to 9,000 ants in a single day!
 Tamanduas don't have teeth to chew their food; instead, their stomach grinds the food after it is swallowed.
 A 16-inch-long (41 centimeters) sticky tongue with small barbs on it is just right for stealing ants and termites from their home.
-The tamandua's mouth is only as round as a pencil, but it can also lick up honey and soft, juicy fruits.
+The tamandua's mouth opening is only as round as a pencil, but it can also lick up honey and soft, juicy fruits.

 FAMILY LIFE